torchstack-ai/.github/profile/README.md

 - **Workshops & training** — for teams that want to build internal AI literacy rather than outsource it.
 - **Fractional technical leadership** — ongoing help on AI architecture, hiring, and roadmap.

-Larger custom platform builds grow out of these engagements once we know each other.

 If you're a founder considering working with us, the front door is **[torchstack.ai](https://torchstack.ai)**.
 We provide a free 15-minute intro call to identify how we can work together.

 ## What's in this org